 The patient portal is evolving, gaining wider acceptance and growing in importance.
 Not every EHR can address all of these considerations in a manner that meets your needs.
 Its components are only part of the equation; the other part is you and your commitment.
 Will you provide training for your nurses, physicians and staff?
 Will you actively encourage patients to use the patient portal?

 It’s clear that using a patient portal can provide several benefits for your medical practice.
-After accounting for these 10 considerations, you should be ready to start using a patient portal.
+After accounting for these nine considerations, you should be ready to start using a patient portal.
 The only decision left to make is which platform you’ll actually use.
 Consider taking a look at our Top Medical Software Comparison to give yourself an idea of what to look for.